klog

 Where do I store my .klg files?

-klog is not opinionated about the way you structure your data across files and folders, so you are completely free where you put them, or how you name them.
+klog is not opinionated about the way you structure your data across files and folders, so you are completely free where you put your files, or how you name them.
 For example, it can be useful to have separate files, e.g. one for each month, or for different kinds of activities.
 That allows you to come up with a structure that meets your personal needs.

 Can I also put other text into my .klg files?

-The file format is strict, so a .klg file can only contain records according to the specified rules.
+The file format is strict, so a .klg file can only contain data according to the specified rules.
 Text can be captured as summaries inside of records, but there can’t be free text next to records.

 Is it possible to use to-the-second precision, like 1h10m30s or 8:23:49?